-When drivers want to experience plenty of style mixed with capability, they naturally look at the 2021 GMC Sierra 2500 heavy-duty trucks.
-After all, the automaker claims these offer a “powerful performance,” but that is a hard task to do if there’s a defective engine and poor visibility included with the purchase.
+When drivers want to experience plenty of style mixed with capability, they often look at 2021 GMC Sierra 2500 heavy-duty trucks.
+After all, the automaker claims these offer a “powerful performance.”
+But owners aren’t so sure.
+They complain about airbags that don’t deploy, brakes that dealerships can’t fix, and all kinds of other problems.

 Click on other model year to view more problems: 2022